 Cyanocobalamin is vital to the body for maintaining healthy nerve cells.

-Such deficiencies can cause a wide range of symptoms such as
+Such deficiencies can cause a wide range of symptoms.

 Vitamin-B12 deficiency will cause your brain to shrink, you may lose memory or experience confusion.